From knitters and sewers to painters and candlestick makers, our cover lets you amend your policy whenever you’d like, at no extra charge.

 Business contents insurance is to cover all the physical equipment you use to run your business, from phones, cameras, laptops or special equipment and tools you use.
 Our policy will cover the costs for repair or replacement of your essential equipment so that you’re up and running again in no time.
-Our mobile protection will also cover your insured contents and equipment anywhere in the world for up to 90 days.
+Our mobile protection will also cover your insured contents and equipment in the UK and temporarily anywhere in the world.

-Employers liability (EL) cover is a legal requirement for UK companies that employ staff.
-With our monthly subscription model it's easy to make changes to your cover as your team grows or your business evolves.
+Employers' liability (EL) cover is a legal requirement for most UK companies that employ staff.
+With our customisable cover you have the flexibility to make changes to your cover as your team grows or your business evolves, without fees.

 Crafts insurance claims